toy-train-challenge/toy-train-automation-challenge/README.md

 Are you ready to push the boundaries of your automation skills?

-> We challenge you to build a fully autonomous train system capable of completing missions without human intervention.
+> We challenge you to build a fully autonomous train system capable of completing missions.

 You can use off-the-shelf parts and software, or you can take on the challenge of building everything from scratch.